ChingFanSheu/mvsa/MABS08/README.md

  **Analysis of Longitudinal Data I: Graphical Displays and Summary Measure Approach**
 ================
-Kimmo Vehkalahti, Brian S. Everitt, edited by C.-F. Sheu 06 September, 2019
+Kimmo Vehkalahti, Brian S. Everitt; edited by C.-F. Sheu 06 September, 2019

-## Example
+## Example: The brief psychiatric rating scale

 Here 40 male subjects were randomly assigned to one of two treatment groups and each subject was rated on the brief psychiatric rating scale